pageContext

 On the client-side, upon client-side page navigation, the pageContext object of the previous page is discarded and a new pageContext object is created.

-At build-time, upon pre-rendering URLs to HTML, the pageContext object of each pre-rendered URL is generated and saved at dist/client/${URL}/index.pageContext.json.
+At build-time, upon pre-rendering, a pageContext object is created for each URL and saved at dist/client/${url}/index.pageContext.json.

 • We recommend against using pageContext to store UI state.
 (Use a proper state management tool instead.)